 Private health insurance can be complicated.
 Discuss your options with an independent financial advisor or insurance broker.
 They will help you get the right policy for your situation.

 Income protection insurance is an insurance policy.
 It pays out a monthly income if you are unable to work because of illness or disability.
 The amount that you receive in payouts is usually based on a percentage of your salary.

 When you start your plan, the insurer will offer you a choice of pre benefit time periods.
 This is the length of time that you’ll have to be off work before the benefit begins.
-It can be from 4 to 52 weeks.The longer the waiting period, the lower the premiums you will have to pay.
+It can be from 4 weeks to up to 2 years.The longer the waiting period, the lower the premiums you will have to pay.

 The cost of the plan will depend on:

 - the amount of cover you need